jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

   [busted](https://github.com/Olivine-Labs/busted).
 If you're unsure how to write tests for your PR, please let us know and we can help.

+- To format Lua code blocks in our Markdown documentation, we recommend [cbfmt](https://github.com/lukas-reineke/cbfmt), which is available as a null-ls built-in.

 ## Contributing built-ins

 - Check if there is an open issue requesting the built-in you are adding and